ESAT Chemistry: Revision Notes

 Sometimes testedC6.6

-This topic explains the difference between the strong bonds inside molecules and the weak forces between them.
-Understanding this is key to explaining why molecular substances melt and boil at specific temperatures without decomposing.
+Strong bonds hold atoms together inside molecules, while weak forces act between separate molecules, and this difference explains why molecular substances melt and boil at specific temperatures without decomposing.

 Revise this topic ›Relating Bonding to Physical Properties